 This stunningly scenic loop in the Pemigewasset Wilderness ascends eight different summits on the 48 4000-footer list, each with unique views.
 There is the potential to bag another four with short side trips.

 Most begin this loop with the Lincoln Woods Trail, taking the Osseo Trail at the 1.4 mile junction for a clockwise direction.
 The basic loop includes: Mt.
 Flume, Mt.
 Liberty, Little Haystack, Mt.
 Lincoln, Mt.
 Lafayette, Mt.
-Garfield (4,500 ft.), South Twin Mountain (4,902 ft.), Mt.
-Bond (4,698 ft.), and Bondcliff (4,265 ft.).
+Garfield, South Twin, Mt.
+Bond, and Bondcliff.
 Descend down the Bondcliff Trail and then follow the Lincoln Woods Trail back to the parking lot.
 The loop can be done clockwise or counterclockwise, but clockwise is generally better to do the more challenging Franconia Ridge first and finish with incredible views on the Bonds and an easy descent.
 Beware the last six flat miles!
 Many people say that the last part of the hike along the totally flat Lincoln Woods Trail is actually the most difficult part due to fatigue and the trail appearing to be a never-ending tunnel.
 One tip is to look at your feet and the woods on either side rather than straight ahead to reduce the “tunnel effect.”

 Side trips can help tackle these other 4000-footers along the loop: Galehead Mountain (4,024 ft.), North Twin Mountain (4,761 ft.), Zealand Mountain (4,260 ft.), and West Bond (4,540 ft.)

 Have you done these?
 Check out these other difficult hikes: